MetaSys-LISBP/IsoCor/doc/faq.rst

 can be found in :ref:`Tutorial section on formulas <formulas>`.

-Should I tailor ‘natural abundance’ of isotopes for my experiment?
+Should I tailor natural abundance of isotopes for my experiment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The abundance of each isotope in natural samples depends on their origin.
 For instance, marine organisms have been